 I’m celebrating my 10th year as a full-time blogger – and believe me, there were times I wanted to quit blogging!
-But I loved writing… Read More »7 Ways to Keep Blogging When You Want to Quit
+But I loved writing too much to stop.
+And the money I made blogging was too good.
+I bet you never thought you’d hear… Read More »7 Ways to Keep Blogging When You Want to Quit

 The only way to know if writing for Suite101 is worthwhile is to give it a short.
-And, learn web writing tips from experienced Suite writers.… Read More »Is Writing for Suite101 Worthwhile?
+And, learn web writing tips from experienced Suite writers.
+A new Suite writer asks, “How long did it take you to write 539 articles for Suite101, how important is… Read More »Is Writing for Suite101 Worthwhile?
 It Depends…

 Writing product reviews isn’t my bag ‘o books, but I recently discovered a new slant for freelance writers who do review gizmos and gadgets!
 A fellow Suite101 writer borrows products to review…when she returns them to the company, they lend them out to other freelance writers.